JohnMasen/ChakraCore.NET/README.md

 ### Support Task <-> Promise convert
 ### Support "require" feature (not enalbed by default)
 ### Support ES6 Modules

-### Sample
+### Support VSCode debug

+## Samples

 You can find the samples at   https://github.com/JohnMasen/Chakracore.NET-Samples

-Samples are still under development, suggest read the unit test code for a start by now. here's some simple code which demostrates the basic usage of the library
+Documents and samples are still  under development, there's another sample project "RunScript" in the main repository "Tools" folder.
+It is strongly suggest use the Chakracore.Net.Hosting to host your script(which is the Samples project using).
+The following code shows some features of the engine. some of the code will be updated to use Hosting namespace in the future.

-Setup runtime and context, then run a script
+Setup runtime and context, then run a script (**will be replaced with Hosting namespace**)
 ```
     ChakraRuntime runtime=ChakraRuntime.Create();
     ChakraContext context=runtime.CreateContext(true);